Things to Do in St. Thomas with Kids (2026 Family Guide) | The Passport Pal Blog

 Mornings are the best time for beaches and activities.

 St. Thomas gets hot quickly and afternoon clouds can roll in over the hills.
-The best light, the best water temperature, and the best experience at Magens Bay or Coki Beach is in the morning.
+The best light and best water temperature at Magens Bay or Coki Beach is in the morning.
 Get off the ship early and save shopping for the return.

 🛍️